-Whenever an employee is to be discharged, suspended (for more than five (5) working days) demoted (non-probationary), or reduced in step, for disciplinary purposes, written notice of at least five(5) days of the proposed disciplinary action shall be given before such action is to be taken and must include:
+Whenever an employee is to be discharged, suspended, demoted (non-probationary), or reduced in step, for disciplinary purposes, written notice of at least five(5) days of the proposed disciplinary action shall be given before such action is to be taken and must include:

 - a.
-Notice of proposed action; - Reasons for proposed action; - A copy of charges stating specific incidents or specific courses of conduct, e.g. as evidenced by work performance evaluations, and a copy of the written materials upon which the decision to take proposed disciplinary action is based; and - d.
+Notice of proposed action; - b.
+Reasons for proposed action; - A copy of charges stating specific incidents or specific courses of conduct, e.g. as evidenced by work performance evaluations, and a copy of the written materials upon which the decision to take proposed disciplinary action is based; and - d.
 A notice to the employee of the right to respond in writing or orally within the five (5) day period.